-328 The most confined parts of the lagoon were identified centuries ago as the most suitable places for fish farming and hunting purposes, as confirmed more recently for fish (Cavraro et al. 2017; Brigolin et al. 2014) 329 330 and waterfowl (Arzel et al., 2006; Scarton and Bon, 2009; Guillemain et al., 2013).
-Within this context, the ES 331 lifecycle support provided by the valli da pesca turned out to be quite significant compared to the open lagoon, 332 confirming the important ecological role still played by these areas despite the presence of levees and 333 embankments.
-However, the naturally recruited fish is not sufficient for meeting the valli requirements, to the 334 point that today the aquaculture ES in the valli da pesca of the Venice lagoon depends on personal, social, and 335 economic factors, which lead the owner to decide whether and how much fish to sow.
-As a consequence, the 336 practice of fishing wild fry in the lagoon and then sowing them inside the valli da pesca is the only method that grants the biomass actually hosted by each area.
-From such a point of view, besides enhancing aquaculture 337 338 productivity, this tradition could be seen as a good practice, capable of maintaining some species' presence in 339 the long run.
-On the one hand, fry fishery is strictly regulated and controlled, being entrusted to only a very 340 few licensed operators who annually update the quota that can be caught in order not to affect lagoon fish
+329 The most confined parts of the lagoon were identified centuries ago as the most suitable places for fish 330 farming and hunting purposes, as confirmed more recently for fish (Cavraro et al. 2017; Brigolin et al. 2014) 331 and waterfowl (Arzel et al., 2006; Scarton and Bon, 2009; Guillemain et al., 2013).
+Within this context, the ES 332 lifecycle support provided by the valli da pesca turned out to be quite significant compared to the open lagoon, confirming the important ecological role still played by these areas despite the presence of levees and 333 embankments.
+However, the naturally recruited fish is not sufficient for meeting the valli requirements, to the 334 335 point that today the aquaculture ES in the valli da pesca of the Venice lagoon depends on personal, social, and economic factors, which lead the owner to decide whether and how much fish to sow.
+As a consequence, the 336 practice of fishing wild fry in the lagoon and then sowing them inside the valli da pesca is the only method that 337 338 grants the fraction of the biomass actually hosted by each area.
+From such a point of view, this tradition, 339 besides enhancing the aquaculture productivity, could be seen as a good practice, capable to maintain in the 340 long run the presence of some species.
+On one hand, fry fishery is strictly regulated and controlled, being 341 entrusted to only a very few licensed operators who annually update the quota that can be caught in order not to affect lagoon fish population dynamics (Fortibuoni et al. 2014; Granzotto et al. 2001).
+342

-341 population dynamics (Fortibuoni et al. 2014; Granzotto et al. 2001).
+On the other hand, while the fish migration and the recruitment processes taking place outside in the lagoon plays a fundamental role for sustaining fish lifecycle (Lanzoni et al. 2021; Scapin et al. 2022; Cavraro et al. 2017) and the aquaculture ES in the valli da pesca, we could in turn affirm that the aquaculture ES in the valli da pesca could positively affect the regulating ES of lifecycle support in the entire lagoon.
+As happens for waterbirds, indeed, the persistency of suitable habitats in the valli da pesca depends on human maintenance, which in turn depend on economic resources that come from the provisioning ESs incomes.
+This generates 349 positive feedback that rises considerations about how a provisioning ES can support also other ESs belonging to a different category, in agreement with the findings of other authors (Liquete et al. 2016; Grizzetti et al.2019)

-342 On the other hand, since fish migration and the recruitment processes taking place in the open lagoon play a 343 fundamental role in sustaining fish lifecycle (Lanzoni et al. 2021; Scapin et al. 2022; Cavraro et al. 2017) and the aquaculture ES in the valli da pesca, we could also affirm that the aquaculture ES in the valli da pesca 344 345 could positively affect the regulating ES of lifecycle support in the entire lagoon.
-As happens for waterbirds, 346 the persistence of suitable habitats in the valli da pesca depends on human maintenance, which in turn 347 depends on economic resources from the provisioning ESs incomes.
-This generates positive feedback that raises considerations about how a provisioning ES can also support other ESs belonging to a different category, 348 349 in agreement with the findings of other authors (Liquete et al. 2016; Grizzetti et al. 2019) The extensive aquaculture practiced today in the valli da pesca, moreover, can be considered quite sustainable, 350 considering that the production value of 60 kg ha-1 y-1 falls in the range of 45 - 110 kg ha-1 y-1 reported by (Koutrakis et al. 2007) for extensive aquaculture in Mediterranean lagoon, but is quite lower than 150 kg ha-1 y-1 expected for a desirable production in a typical Italian valle da pesca, according to Ravagnan (1982) and Shang (1982).
+The extensive aquaculture practiced today in the valli da pesca, moreover, can be considered quite sustainable, considering also that the production value of 60 kg ha-1y-1 falls in the range of 45 - 110 kg ha-1y-1 reported by (Koutrakis et al. 2007) for extensive aquaculture in Mediterranean lagoon, but is quite lower than 150 kg ha-1 y-1 expected for a desirable production in a typical Italian valle da pesca, according to Ravagnan (1982) and Shang (1982).